leadership

 Peyton has been involved in marching arts for over 10 years.
 She currently works as a sales consultant for PwC in Dallas.
 Peyton graduated from the University of Central Oklahoma with a degree in Professional Sales, where she also spent her weekends devoted to performing or teaching different marching ensembles.

-Peyton is excited to return to ViP for her third season in her role and is excited to continue seeing ViP grow in success.
+Peyton is excited to return to ViP for her fifth season in her role and is excited to continue seeing ViP grow in success.

 Design